Shaun206/Athena/README.md

 # Athena
 Project Athena is a first-person tactical action game where you play as Heavy, a towering shield-bearer protecting innocent civilians.
+Armed with a deployable shield and firearms, you must withstand enemy fire from snipers, riflemen, pistols, and flying drones.
+Civilians gather behind your shield and move with you as a huddled unit.
+Heavy’s slow movement demands careful positioning and timing.
+Your goal is to safely escort all civilians to the evacuation point while holding the line.